dinvlad/google-yubikey/README.md

     node server.js # your JavaScript app that uses Google client libraries
     ```

-    When these commands request a token from the metadata server,
+    When these commands request a token from the metadata server (behind the scenes),
     it will ask you for the YubiKey PIN, and cache it
     and the token for a short time to improve user experience.